 Within the larger alternative decking category, there are two types of composite decking available: capped composite and capped polymer.
 Both fit under the umbrella of “composite decking” in the marketplace, so it’s important to know the breakdown of each.

 - Overall: made of a composite core of recycled materials and synthetic cap.

 - The core: made from a mix of organic wood filler and recycled material.
-Our capped composite boards feature up to 80% recycled material.
+Our capped composite boards feature approximately 80% recycled material.

 - The cap: made from 100% synthetic material for major moisture resistance.
 Composite deck boards can feature a 3- or 4-sided cap.